-Here, Rory Kinnear, who's previously starred in dramas such as Years and Years, and stars in the current James Bond movie No Time To Die, talks about how it feels to portray such a heinous but historically important character…
+Rory Kinnear, who's previously starred in shows such as Years and Years and stars in the James Bond movie No Time To Die, talks about how it feels to portray such a heinous but historically important character…

-“I know the writer Sarah Solemani (star of Him and Her fame) and I was very keen to see her quality of writing.
+“I know the writer Sarah Solemani (Chivalry, Him & Her) and I was very keen to see her quality of writing.
 I like her and the way she is, and I thought she would bring something quite fresh, interesting and dynamic to the adaptation,” says Rory.
-“And, experiencing during the last four years the language of hate and prejudice and the increased bifurcation of society, it made me want to see where in history this had come previously and how we managed to get through it.
+“And, experiencing during the last four years the language of hate and prejudice and the increased bifurcation of society, made me want to see where in history this had come previously and how we managed to get through it.

 "Also, sometimes, we can consider these problems no longer of relevance to ourselves, and that we’ve worked through it.
-We think we wouldn’t be a country who has prejudice against either Jewish people or immigration from other countries.
-But obviously we know, especially in recent years, that this is not the case."
+We think we wouldn’t be a country that has prejudice against either Jewish people or immigration from other countries.
+But obviously, we know, especially in recent years, that this is not the case."

-“I think it always comes as a bit of a shock in 2021, that only seventeen years after World War II, to see people calling for the removal of Jewish people from Britain,” says Rory.
-“What we see in contemporary far right politics to an extent is this notion that there is this shadowy cabal of Jewish figures operating a global conspiracy to keep down the Christian white man.
-And here was somebody who himself had fought in the war, and had gone to Cambridge, stirring up that level of hate so soon after the catastrophe of the Holocaust.”
+“I think it always comes as a bit of a shock [...] only seventeen years after World War II, to see people calling for the removal of Jewish people from Britain,” says Rory.
+“What we see in contemporary far-right politics to an extent is this notion that there is this shadowy cabal of Jewish figures operating a global conspiracy to keep down the Christian white man.
+And here was somebody who himself had fought in the war and had gone to Cambridge, stirring up that level of hate so soon after the catastrophe of the Holocaust.”